 TIP: You can’t visit Ljubljana without hearing the name of Joze Plecnik, the early-20th-century architect who remade the city in his own distinctive fashion.
 His fingerprint is all over town, from the classical balustrades of the Triple Bridge to his masterful National and University Library.
 If you have older kids, it’s worth joining a walking tour to get a grasp on his vast influence.

-Our Family Vacation Advisors can book vetted accommodations, recommend activities for all ages, create a custom kid-friendly itinerary and more.
-Click to send us a request! >
+We are the experts!
+Our Family Travel Advisors can help you choose where to go, book vetted accommodations, create a custom itinerary and more.
+Click to send us a request.

 As enticing as the streetscapes are, Ljubljana’s greatest charm lies in its rich cafe culture and convivial spirit.
 In nice weather, it feels as though everyone in the city is gathered at the alfresco tables and cushioned benches that line the river, sipping a cappuccino or a glass of wine as they catch up with friends.
 Pick one that looks inviting and settle in for an afternoon of people-watching, perhaps with a slice of Slovenia’s ubiquitous kremnitsa (cream cake) or apple strudel.

 Outdoor markets fascinate most kids, and you could easily pass half a day in Ljubljana’s venerable Central Market.
 Located right by the Triple Bridge, it offers row after row of stalls piled with local wares, from intricately carved wooden ornaments to the region’s signature honey-infused liqueur.
 Farmers, cheesemakers and fishmongers hold out tidbits, urging shoppers to taste; if Slovenia’s famed cherries are in season, be sure to take the vendors up on a sample.
 On Fridays from spring through fall, the market hosts Open Kitchen, with some 30 chefs preparing dishes from all over the globe — a perfect spot for lunch.